simde-utc/portail/documentation/backend/documentation.md

 ## Update documentation

-The command tu update the documentation is:
+The command to update the documentation is:
 ```
 php artisan api:update
 ```